-But the user wants the data in the format like Word1-Word2-Word3 and similarly for the data in other cells.
+But the user wants the data in a format like Word1-Word2-Word3 and similarly for the data in other cells.

-The Values that is returned by the Code Function can be used as an input for the (Char) CHARACTER Function in Excel.
-Further to replace the unwanted character we will use the SUBSTITUTE function.
+The Values that are returned by the Code Function can be used as an input for the (Char) CHARACTER Function in Excel.
+Further, to replace the unwanted character, we will use the SUBSTITUTE function in excel.

 So the CHAR Formula will be

 First, we calculated the ASCII code for the ‘?’, which is 63, and for the ‘line break,’ the ASCII code is 10; we calculated both values using the CODE function and replaced it for the required output.

 Applying the CHAR formula to other cells, we have

 We have two strings in Cell B2 and B3, and we want to concatenate both the strings with a line break in a cell B4.